Steps to Complete for Loan Disbursement

 Graduate Student Loans

 Federal Direct Unsubsidized Direct Loan for Graduate Students: Graduate students must file the FAFSA each year to be considered for the Unsubsidized Direct Loan.
 The student must maintain at least half time (6 credits) enrollment.
+The interest rate in 2018-19 is 6.6%, with an up front fee of 4.264%.
 First time borrowers, be sure to complete the loan entrance counseling and the master promissory note at https://studentloans.gov.

 Federal Direct Graduate PLUS Loan